josephmjoy/robotics/python_robotutils/NOTES.md

 The implementation has subtle sequencing to prevent corner cases of endless waiting.
 See the "IMPLEMENTATION NOTE" at the head of class `EventScheduler`.

-## January 16, 2018A JMJ: Propertly calling unittest from the command line.
+## January 16, 2018A JMJ: Property calling unittest from the command line.

 `Unittest` wasn't working when submodules are reaching over to others, like